TA Consultation and Coaching: Child Care Health Consultant (CCHC)

 Research Summary

 Technical Assistance (TA) is an array of services (off and on site, varying in duration, products, and processes) to childcare program staff for the purpose of equipping the early childhood workforce with knowledge, skills, and attitudes to provide/improve high quality experiences and environments for young children.
-TA is offered through services including targeted guidance, training,1 consultation,2 coaching, planning, modeling, and support.3 Assessments and trainings supported by TA include, but are not limited to, ITERS,4 ECERS,5 FCCRS,6 CLASS,7 PAS,8 BAS,9 POEMS,10 the Pyramid Model,11 Abecedarian,12 and those training and supports for Licensure,13 NAEYC Professional Development standards,14 and IECMH,15 among others.
-Outcomes for TA include improved access to high quality care,16 improved ECE program environment,17 improved provider and/or director knowledge,18 enhanced program quality,19 improved teacher/child interactions,20 and increase in practice of healthy behaviors,21 among others.
+TA is offered through services including targeted guidance, training,1 consultation,2 coaching, planning, modeling, and support.3 Assessments and trainings supported by TA include, but are not limited to, ITERS,4 ECERS,5 FCCRS,6 CLASS,7 PAS,8 BAS,9 POEMS,10 the Pyramid Model,11 and those training and supports for Licensure,12 NAEYC Professional Development standards,13 and IECMH.14 Outcomes for TA include improved access to high quality care,15 improved ECE program environment,16 improved provider and/or director knowledge,17 enhanced program quality,18 improved teacher/child interactions,19 and increase in practice of healthy behaviors,20 among others.

 1. See Le et al. (2016).